 In addition to a popular spinoff series, Knots Landing, which included guest appearances from some of the leads from Dallas, the TV show even got a reboot series in 2012.
-Here's what the main cast members have been up to since Dallas wrapped in 1991.
+Here's what the main Dallas cast members have been up to since the show wrapped in 1991.

 1. Barbara Bel Geddes

-The matriarch of the Ewing family, Miss Ellie Ewing, is one of the most important characters on the show.
+The matriarch of the Ewing family, Miss Ellie Ewing, is one of the most important characters in the Dallas cast.
 Barbara Bel Geddes played the role in 276 of the 300 episodes that featured her character, with Donna Reed stepping in while she recovered from health issues.
 Miss Ellie endured everything from a battle with breast cancer to discovering her husband had an illegitimate child.

 Following Dallas, Bel Geddes decided to retire from acting.
 She settled down in Northeast Harbor, Maine where she focused on art, released a line of greeting cards and wrote two children's books, I Like to Be Me and So Do I. She passed away from lung cancer in 2005.